sporniket/workstation-cm/README.md

 ## 1. What is **workstation-cm**, and when to use it ?
 **workstation-cm** is a Packer script that create an automated workstation based on Ubuntu taylored to my needs.

+### What's new in v0.3.0

+* #8 : git prompt
+* #9 : git default configuration
+* #10 : use vagrant-cloud post-processors (upload the box automatically to vagrant cloud)
+* #13 : maven
+* #15 : FIX hostname in /etc/hosts
+* #14 : FIX install nvm in /etc/skel for new user being able to use it at all.

 ### What's new in v0.2.0

 * #1 : Atom text editor.